Car Accidents

 When a driver flees, a vehicle, crash and license plate may still be accessible if captured on camera.
 There are a number of potential sources for video.
 The search and negotiation for video must begin immediately after a car crash.

-At Breakstone, White & Gluck, our attorneys have extensive experience in the area of video evidence.
+At Breakstone, White & Gluck, our car accident attorneys have extensive experience in the area of video evidence.
 We are committed to locating video early to provide our clients with the most favorable position in negotiations with insurers.

 From Our Experience: Negotiating for Video Evidence for One Client